scssyworks/silkrouter/README.md

 ```

 ### Note
 1. Library version 1.X is an IIFE build and does not support ES6 applications.
-To use the library in ES6 porjects please use version 2.X.
+To use the library in ES6 projects please use version 2.X.
 2. For library version 2.X, you need to separately install ``jquery`` and ``jquerydeparam`` as peer dependencies.

 ```sh